Salathé Wall

-The Salathé Wall is one of the original technical climbing routes up El Capitan, a 3000 ft high granite monolith in Yosemite National Park.
+The Salathé Wall is one of the original big wall climbing routes up El Capitan, a 3000 ft high granite monolith in Yosemite National Park.
 The Salathé Wall was named by Yvon Chouinard in honor of John Salathé, a pioneer of rock climbing in Yosemite.
-The route is recognized in the historic climbing text Fifty Classic Climbs of North America and considered a classic around the world.
+The route is recognized in the historic climbing text Fifty Classic Climbs of North America and is considered a classic around the world.

 Climbing history

+First ascents

-It was first ascended in 1961 by Royal Robbins, Tom Frost, and Chuck Pratt.
+The first ascent was in 1961 by Royal Robbins, Tom Frost, and Chuck Pratt.
 After climbing about a quarter of the route, they retreated to re-supply, leaving four fixed ropes in place.
 Quickly returning, they jumared back up the ropes and totally committed to climbing the upper wall in a single push, which they did in 6 days using only 15 bolts total.
-The route was about 25% free climbing with sections of run-out 5.9, and the direct aid was also difficult (A4).
+The route was about 25% free climbing with sections of run-out at grade 5.9, and the rest being aid climbing which was also difficult at grade A4.
 A year later, Robbins and Frost returned and did the route in a single push from the bottom.

-In 1972, Peter Haan became the first to climb the route alone, rope solo, using pitons for aid and protection.
-It was his first Big Wall climb.
+In 1972, Peter Haan became the first to aid climb the route alone as a rope solo, using pitons for aid and protection.
+It was his first big wall climb.

+First free ascents

 In 1975, Kevin Worral and Mike Graham, starting from the Nose route, traversed left a bit to join this route and free climbed pitches 4 through 10 of Salathe Wall Route up to Mammoth Terraces, adding three pitches of 5.11.
 A little later, John Long, and John Bachar free climbed pitch three (5.11b) making all 10 pitches free.
-These ten free pitches, often free climbed as a short route, are commonly known as "Free Blast".
+These ten free pitches, often free climbed as a standalone multi-pitch climbing route in its own right, are known as Freeblast (5.11c).

-In 1979, Mark Hudon and Max Jones, climbing ground up, led and followed 95% of the route free, adding three pitches of 5.12 and 5 or 6 of 5.11.
+In 1979, Mark Hudon and Max Jones, climbing from the ground up, led all but 250 feet of the route free, adding three pitches of 5.12 and 5 or 6 of 5.11.